 Mike Kreidler is Washington’s eighth insurance commissioner, first elected in 2000 and re-elected to his fifth term in 2016.
-He previously served in both the state Legislature and in the U.S. Congress.
+He is the longest-serving insurance commissioner in the country.